kimtonyhyun/analysis/docs/eventdetect.md

 Remarks:
 - Do not apply probe trial elimination (e.g. the `'noprobe'` flag) on `DaySummary` instantiation.
 Global trace properties (e.g. the standard deviation of the baseline) will be affected by omission of trials.
 Let's pre-emptively avoid future confusion by always applying event detection on the full trace from each session.
 - Event detection will be performed for _all_ sources in the `DaySummary`, whether or not the source has been classified to be a cell.
-For this reason, it's advised to perform event detection on `DaySummary` instances containing only classified cells.
+For this reason, it's advised to perform event detection on `DaySummary` instances containing only classified cells (i.e. the output of `export_rec` with the `fix_baseline` flag enabled).

 The following command performs event detection on Cell 267 of this `DaySummary` instance:
 ```